shuttle-hq/shuttle/README.md

 ## Status

-- [x] Alpha: We are testing shuttle, API and deployments may be unstable
+- [x] Alpha: We are testing Shuttle, API and deployments may be unstable
-- [ ] Public Alpha: Anyone can sign up (link is coming).
-But go easy on us, there are a few kinks
+- [x] Public Alpha: Anyone can sign up, but go easy on us, there are a few kinks
 - [ ] Public Beta: Stable enough for most non-enterprise use-cases
 - [ ] Public: Production-ready!

-We are currently in Alpha.
+We are currently in Public Alpha.
 Watch "releases" of this repo to get notified of major updates!